 We have also provided a wealth of information on Essentials to help support students at this time.

-If any member of staff, or a member of their household, tests positive for COVID-19, they will need to follow instructions to self-isolate.
+If any member of staff, or a member of their household, tests positive for COVID-19, they should follow instructions to self-isolate and inform their line manager who will report it using our online reporting form.
 Please see the government's advice on self-isolation for full details.

 The staff member's line manager will support them in the event of needing to self-isolate and they will be paid.
 If they are self-isolating but are sufficiently well and can work from home, then we ask staff members that they should continue to do so.